Former Civic Houston Interns Showing Cougar Pride in Austin

 Hobby Fellows offers UH undergraduate students the opportunity to work as full-time interns in the Texas Capitol during regular legislative sessions.

 The majority of University of Houston students work while attending college.
 Few UH students can pursue public service careers in Austin or Washington, D.C., because internships—the primary gateway to permanent jobs in these cities—are available only to students who can afford to live away from home.
-The Hobby Center for Public Policy provides a stipend to the Hobby Fellows during the session to offset their expenses.
+The Hobby School of Public Affairs provides a stipend to the Hobby Fellows during the session to offset their expenses.
 More...

 The 2017 Hobby Fellows